pschachte/wybe/WYBE.md

 functions, aside from the fact that they are automatically generated.

 The form of declaration above keeps the constructors of a type private; they may be used within the current module, but not outside.
-To make the constructors public, simply precede the `constructor` keyword with `pub`.
+To make all constructors public, simply precede the `constructor` keyword with `pub`.
+If you want a particular constructor to be public, precede that constructor `pub`.

 Note that, unlike most Object Oriented languages, making constructors public does not commit you to any particular representation of the type.